socketio/engine.io-server-java/README.md

 This is the Engine.IO Server Library for Java ported from the [JavaScript server](https://github.com/socketio/engine.io).

+**NOTE** This library will follow the major version of the JS library starting with version 4.

 See also: [Socket.IO-server Java](https://github.com/trinopoty/socket.io-server-java), [Engine.IO-client Java](https://github.com/socketio/engine.io-client-java)

 ## Documentation